jotterson/sbom-validator/README.md

   BUILD OUTPUT" option to be set on SBOM files.
   Perhaps more features will be added later, this is what I needed right now.
+* `merge-and-test.py` -- This is used to test and create a 'release' SBOM to accompany a package release.
+The third-party dependencies are all validated by comparing the hashes.
+* `merge-by-sha256.py`-- Used to merge SBOM file metadata based on the sha256 'checksums' on the files.
+In this case, it is used to find and mark the 'blessed' third-party components into an 'ideal' SBOM
 * `validate-sbom.py` -- this validates an application's
   files on disk by comparing file presence and sha256 hash values.
 Missing/extrafiles are detected and